245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 ## 5. Data Flow & Processing Logic

-The ultrasonic sensor captures distance measurements at regular intervals.
+1. The ultrasonic sensor captures distance measurements at regular intervals.

-The edge node converts distance values into fill percentage using calibrated parameters.
+2. The edge node converts distance values into fill percentage using calibrated parameters.

-Telemetry data is published to the MQTT broker.
+3. Telemetry data is published to the MQTT broker.

-The backend ingests the data and stores it in a time-series database (conceptual).
+4. The backend ingests the data and stores it in a time-series database (conceptual).

-A rule-based processing engine evaluates bin status.
+5.A rule-based processing engine evaluates bin status.

-Bins exceeding the configured threshold are flagged for collection.
+6. Bins exceeding the configured threshold are flagged for collection.

-The dashboard updates bin status and alerts in near real time.
+7. The dashboard updates bin status and alerts in near real time.

 This pipeline ensures efficient processing while minimizing unnecessary data transmission.